 One way to save for a rainy day with your pets is to put the amount of money you might spend on monthly premiums for pet insurance into a special savings account.
 Consumer Reports has stated that for most pet parents, this will be more cost effective, as paying to pet insurance would mean paying out more than they’ll ever make back from the plan.

-Another great option is to save money with a different kind of membership – a pharmacy benefits plan.
+Another great option is to save money with a different kind of membership – a prescription plan for pets.

-A pharmacy benefits plan cuts pet healthcare costs by negotiating special low prices for your pet’s medications.
+A prescription plan for pets cuts pet healthcare costs by negotiating special low prices for your pet’s medications.
 Pet owners who regularly pay marked-up prices for prescriptions at the vet’s office can save up to 75% on medications.
-Even pet owners who use an online pet pharmacy will find better prices through a benefits plan.
+Even pet owners who use an online pet pharmacy will find better prices through a prescription plan.

 Did you know that according to Consumer Reports, medications at your vet’s office have high markups – up to 160%! – and they often also include unnecessary “dispensing fees”?

-Why might a pharmacy benefits plan be right for you?
+Why might a prescription plan be right for you?

 If a significant portion of your healthcare budget goes toward prescription medications—either preventatives like heartworm medications or illness treatment like diabetes injections—the savings on a pharmacy plan can really add up.
 You’ll pay less for each of your pet’s medications.

-- A pharmacy benefits plan costs less to enroll in than pet insurance.
+- A prescription plan costs less to enroll in than pet insurance.

 - No restrictions on discount amounts; the same negotiated rate for each prescription, regardless of quantity.